 Our embedded systems laboratory is sponsored by ARM, as part of the ARM University Programme.
 This programme enables educational use of ARM technology, providing a variety of teaching materials, hardware platforms, software development tools, IP and other resources for educators, researchers and students.

-Similar to all our laboratories, the NXP Electronic Project Laboratory is equipped with a vast range of industry-standard software.
+Similar to all our laboratories, the NXP Electronics Project Laboratory is equipped with a vast range of industry-standard software.
 You will access this laboratory to work on your undergraduate final year project or Masters level project, involving both hardware and software design, specialised in varied fields including medical robotics, embedded systems, laser optics and renewable energy.
+You can view a 360 tour of the NXP Electronics Project Laboratory here.

 - Lecture theatres and seminar rooms containing the latest audio-visual technology and professional presentation equipment.
 Find out more.